perseids-project/imgspect/LOG.md

 So I was working on the sequence method in imgbit.
 When I loop the sequence it doesn't return to the start...
 I have to figure out why that is...
 It would be nice to add a captioning system. too.

 I just made imgbit caption editing work with ios tablets or any other touch device that uses the 'touchstart' event.
 I haven't tested this thoroughly yet though.

+# 2014-02-13
+Just showing Maxim and Giuseppe how to use github.